Showing posts with label debian. Show all posts

 # efibootmgr --bootorder Boot0002,Boot0001

-Laptop HP Model 15-af109AX, with Bios handled Boot Manager.
-This model may be not supported in Debian 13 (in Debian 12 there was not problem), I can not change boot order using BIOS nor efibootmgr.
+Laptop HP Model 15-af109AX, Boot Manager is handled by Bios.
+This model may be not supported in Debian 13 (No problem in Debian 12), I can not change boot order using BIOS nor efibootmgr.
+To select boot loader, you need to press F9 button.

 Wednesday, August 13, 2025